Guide to 2026 Hurricane & Storm Season at Disney World

 Hurricane History, Official Policies, Preparedness Tips & Info

-That’s an average of about one closure per decade…plus three times in the last decade.
-There are also several other times when the parks have closed early, or the water parks and certain resorts have closed–but all of that is much more common and not something that’s closely tracked as a result.
+Beyond the above list, there are also several other times when the water parks and certain resorts have closed, nighttime entertainment has been cancelled, Mickey’s Not So Scary Halloween Party has been called off, etc. All of that is much more common and not something that’s closely tracked as a result.
 Suffice to say, the odds are against your trip to Walt Disney World being severely impacted by a hurricane.
 Nevertheless, storms are becoming increasingly common.

 I’ve heard of some travel agents strongly encouraging guests to purchase travel insurance if visiting Walt Disney World in late summer or early fall.
 I can’t say that I agree with that advice, but then again, I’m not risk averse.
 We only purchase travel insurance when going abroad, and that’s only in case I get in a fight with a monkey and have to be hospitalized.
 With that said, here’s what you need to know if a hurricane or tropical storm is forecast during your visit.